raspberrypilearning/3D-scene/en/step_8.md

 ## Add more

 --- task ---
-Now you’ve got your project working the way you want it to, you could add more layers to your 3D scenery.
+Now that you have got your project to work the way that you want it to, you could add more layers to your 3D scenery.

-If you only used backdrops and sprites from the Scratch gallery, then you could use the Paint editor to create some of your own scenery.
+If you only used backdrops and sprites from the Scratch Libraries, then you could use the Paint editor to create some of your own scenery.

 You could also add more sound effects and variables.